Unlocking Exploration in RLVR: Uncertainty-aware Advantage Shaping for Deeper Reasoning: Limitations

+Although UCAS demonstrates significant improvements in reasoning capabilities and exploration efficiency, we acknowledge several limitations that identify clear directions for future research.
+First, our experiments are exclusively focused on 1.5B and 7B parameter models, and the performance of UCAS on largerscale models has not yet been fully verified due to limitations of computing resources.
 Second, our method relies on self-confidence and raw logits as proxies for model uncertainty.
 While these internal signals are computationally efficient and effective, future work could explore alternative or complementary uncertainty metrics.
 Techniques such as Monte Carlo dropout, model ensembles, or semantic entropy could potentially capture different facets of model uncertainty and lead to even more refined and robust advantage shaping.
 Investigating these areas will be essential for understanding the broader generalizability of our approach.